reddevill007/System-Design-Simplified/README.md

    During query execution:

    - The database ensures your query only reads rows that were committed before your snapshot timestamp.
-   - Other transactions can continue modifying the data, but their changes won't affect your query.
+   - Other transactions can continue modifying the data, but their changes won’t affect your query.

 ---